mity/acutest/README.md

 By default, all unit tests in the program are run and (on Windows and Unix) every unit test is executed in a context of its own subprocess.
-Both can be overrrided on the command line.
+Both can be overridden on the command line.

 We say any unit test succeeds if all conditions (preprocessor macros `TEST_CHECK` or `TEST_CHECK_`) called throughout its execution pass, the test does not throw